WojciechMatuszewski/cfn-resource-provider-go/README.md

 - The tests events are different than the ones within Java and Python examples.
 See the `example_inputs/create.json` file

 - The credentials that you use to test things have to be real credentials

+- The golang plugin does not have the _nameUtils_ exposed by the java or python plugins

+- Remember about versioning!
+The schema (thus you handlers) are versioned.
+  You probably want to set the version you are deploying as the default one.
+  See the `deploy` step within `Makefile`.